Para la versión en español: https://carlitoboricua.blog/?p=7611&preview=true&_thumbnail_id=7635

 Contained in Marx and Engel’s earliest writings like the Philosophical & Economic Manuscript, The Communist Manifesto, The Origins of the Family, Private Property & the State, The Civil War in the United States, Utopia and Scientific Socialism, On Religion, Wage, Price and Profit, along with the rest of their vast collection of writings, are many valuable lessons which are indisputably applicable in our experiences today.
 That is why, to this day, 138 years after his death, Karl Marx continues to be despised and dreaded by the capitalist rulers.

 In the United States, African American figures like Cyril Briggs, Harry Haywood, W.E.B.
 DuBois, Paul Robeson, and many more, were able to see how the Black liberation struggle had natural affinities with the fundamental analysis of Marxism.
-By the 1960’s-70’s Marxism’s most notable writing “The Communist Manifesto” became one of several political education study requirements for members of the Black Panther Party and the Young Lords.
+By the 1960’s-70’s Marxism’s most notable writing “The Communist Manifesto” became one of several political education study requirements for members of the Black Panther Party and Young Lords Party.

 KARL MARX & THE CIVIL WAR IN THE UNITED STATES